Matthieu-Andre/Lauzhack_2024/README.md

 ![WearIt Logo](https://github.com/Matthieu-Andre/Lauzhack_2024/blob/main/assets/logo.png?raw=true "WearIt Logo") https://github.com/Matthieu-Andre/Lauzhack_2024?tab=readme-ov-file
 **WearIt** is a mobile application designed to make your mornings easier and your wardrobe smarter.
-By cataloging your clothes and learning your dressing habits, WearIt provides daily outfit recommendations tailored to your preferences, the weather, and more.
+By cataloging your clothes, WearIt provides daily outfit recommendations tailored to your preferences, the weather, and more.
 Whether you're a student with a packed wardrobe or someone looking to streamline their dressing process, WearIt has you covered.

 ---